MERL Tech DC 2017

 - Finding, fostering and funding the curious.
-Britt Lake, Global Giving
+Nick Hamlin, Global Giving

 GlobalGiving is making a big bet – that organizations that are curious and focused on learning are making the world a better place at a faster rate than those that are not as focused on learning.
 We’re putting our money where our mouth is, and have created a system – linked with the GlobalGiving web platform – that tracks and rewards nonprofits for learning with funding to carry out their work.

 - Once upon a time, data analysis was for the few… Now, we’re in an era of visual exploration for all.
 Behar Xharra, Keshif.
 Data feels senseless in tables until analyzed for meaning.
 Early analysis tools focused on generating infographics.
 Working with data was tedious and complex, and interaction was an afterthought.
 With bigger and far-reaching data, rapid data exploration from multiple perspectives is even more crucial, and not just for specialist, but for all.
 Hear about a new approach to visualization and exploration using Keshif, with an example revealing the political risk landscape of Bangladesh based on over 10,000 incidents.

 - Visual storytelling: Learning from MERL through visuals.
 Katherine Haugh, USAID LEARN